Frimkron/djangogirlsmcr-tutorial/django_urls/README.md

-# Django urls
+# Django URLs

 We're about to build our first webpage: a homepage for your blog!
-But first, let's learn a little bit about Django urls.
+But first, let's learn a little bit about Django URLs.

 ## What is a URL?